pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     assert domain_events == [domain_event1]

-.. _Infrastructure factory:
+.. _Factory:

 Infrastructure factory
 ======================

 An infrastructure factory helps with the construction of the persistence infrastructure objects mentioned above.
-By reading and responding to particular environment variables, the persistence infrastructure of an event-sourced application can be `easily configured in different ways at different times <application.html#configuring-persistence>`_.
+By reading and responding to particular environment variables, the persistence infrastructure of an event-sourced application can be easily :ref:`configured in different ways<Persistence>` at different times.

 The library's :class:`~eventsourcing.persistence.InfrastructureFactory` class is a base class for concrete infrastructure factories that help with the construction